Skip to Main Content

 Watch the video below for more help:

 Not enough results?
-Try removing a concept or adding more of your alternative words.
+Try removing a concept line or adding more of your alternative words.

-Too many?
-Explore the Limits that are available to you to focus your search:
+Too many results?
+Explore the Refine search options that are available to you to focus your search:

-You can apply these search skills when searching in other Library databases, such as Scopus.
+You can apply these search skills when searching in other Library databases, visit our Health guide for more key databases

 7. Find statistics